sukullcom/sukull.com/ISTIKRAR_FUNCTIONALITY.md

-# İstikrar (Streak) Functionality
+# İstikrar (Streak) Functionality - DUOLINGO STYLE

-This document explains the improved streak system that works similar to Duolingo's streak functionality.
+This document explains the improved streak system that works **exactly like Duolingo's** streak functionality.

 ## Overview

 The istikrar system tracks users' daily learning consistency by monitoring whether they meet their daily point goals.
-Users earn streak points by achieving their daily targets consecutively.
+Users earn streak points by achieving their daily targets consecutively. **If they miss even one day, their streak resets to zero.**

-## How It Works
+## How It Works (Like Duolingo)

 ### Daily Goal System
 - Each user has a `dailyTarget` (default: 50 points)